Paul Goldschmidt Player Props: Cardinals vs. Cubs

 Paul Goldschmidt At The Plate

-- In 35.3% of his games this season, Goldschmidt has driven in at least one run.
-In six of those games (17.6%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in one contest.
+- Goldschmidt has had an RBI in 12 games this year (33.3%), including six multi-RBI outings (16.7%).
+He has also driven home three or more of his team's runs in one contest.

-- In 14 of 34 games this year, he has scored, and six of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.